Calibration of Advanced Virgo and reconstruction of detector strain h(t) during the Observing Run O3: Calibration of the electromagnetic actuators using the photon calibrators

 \subsubsection{\bf Average of the NE weekly data and actuator model fit}

 The final actuator model results from the average of all the weekly measurements done during~O3, and includes the pre-O3 measurements from March~2019.
-Figure~\ref{fig:mirNE_fullmodel} shows the final NE end mirror actuator response and its fit, normalized by a mechanical response model.
-It is convenient to normalize the actuator response by the mechanical response since the deviations due to the electronics are small compared to the mechanical attenuation going in $f^{-2}$.
-The normalisation model is a pole at 0.6~Hz with a quality factor of~1000.
-It does not correspond to the reality but any deviation from it would be compensated by the fit.
+Figure~\ref{fig:mirNE_fullmodel} shows the final NE end mirror actuator response and its fit, \lr{normalized by a pole at 0.6~Hz with a quality factor of~1000.
+This normalisation model approximately describes the mechanical attenuation of the suspended mirror, mainly going as $f^{-2}$ above 10~Hz.
+This normalisation permits to see possible small deviations of this $f^{-2}$ behavior coming from the electronics.
+This attenuation model does not perfectly correspond to reality, but any deviation from it would be compensated by the fit.}

 The model parameters and fit uncertainties are summarized in the last column of table~\ref{tab:mirNE_models}.
 The fit residuals are within 0.2\% in modulus.
 In phase, some unexpected behavior is seen and not included in the fit below 40~Hz, with the phase deviating from~0.
-As a consequence, the residuals are lower than 2~mrad above 30~Hz, but reach 6~mrad at 20~Hz. \\
+As a consequence, these residuals are lower than 2~mrad above 30~Hz, but reach 6~mrad at 20~Hz. \lr{The residual deviations from the fit are taken into account as systematic uncertainties on the actuator model, as summarized in section~\ref{sec:calibuncertainties}.} \\

-For completeness, the actuator model has been compared to the nominal actuator response, estimated from the actuator electronics schematics and coil-magnet geometry: the gain is consistent within 15\%.
-This is not unexpected given the uncertainties on the electronics components of the actuator (resistance values, inductance values), the coil-magnet coupling factors and the balancing of the four coils.
+As a rough cross-check, the actuator model has been compared to the nominal actuator response, estimated from the actuator electronics schematics and coil-magnet geometry: the gain is consistent within 15\%.
+This is not unexpected given the uncertainties on the electronics components of the actuator (resistance values, inductance values), the coil-magnet coupling factors and the balancing of the four coils.\\

+\lr{The results shown in this section about the NE mirror actuator have been computed using all the O3 calibration data.
+In the next section, they are compared with two intermediate calibration models estimated with different subset of the data. }

-\subsubsection{\bf Comparison of NE mirror final O3 model with the online models}
+\subsubsection{\bf Comparison of NE mirror final O3 model with the online models.}